sydhoch/Brick_Breaker/DESIGN.md

 to the LevelConfiguration class.
 If the object collides or interacts with other objects, code should be added to GameInteractions to define these interaction rules.

+##### Creating New Tests
+1. Create a test file, labeled "test" + test number + "_level" + level number, in which:
+    - the first line has the x and y initial positions of the ball for the test separated by a space i.e. 50 100
+    - the second line has the x and y initial velocities of the ball for the test separated by a space i.e. -30 90
+    - the third line has the first expected event i.e. Brick Destroyed
+2. Find the method where the anticipated event happens in the code and add the tester object as a parameter to that method.
+3. Add an if statement to check if tester is not null.
+4. The code within the if statement varies based on the specifications of the test, however somewhere inside the if statement the tester calls setFirstEvent(String event) and sets the first event to the event that occurs during that method.
+5. Also within the tester is not null if statement, after the first event is set, the tester should call callTest() which compares if the first event that occurs is equal to the event that was expected by the tester.
+The tester will then print the expected event and success if the test was successful.

 ### Major Design Choices and Trade-offs

+##### Choices in Testing

+Originally, we decided to make a test file that was a parameter to our GamePlay class, and if the GameDriver instance variable test file string was not null, then the constructor would read the file into a new Tests object.
+The object reads the file and sets its instance variables.
+These variables include the initial x and y positions and velocities of the ball at the beginning of the test.
+The file also contains the expected first event based on the initial specifications.
+If the player hit , . or / on the splash screen and then pressed another key to start the game, the test would run.
+This was not possible anymore for the complete version of the project because those three keys needed to be used for every level to run different tests.

+We thought about sending the player back to the start screen in between every level to have the opportunity to run tests, but decided this would be disruptive to regular game play so we ultimately made it so the tests can be run either before the level starts on that level, or after the level starts during game play.
+To run the test before the level starts, the user presses the , . or / key and then presses space to start the test. if the user presses those keys after already starting the game and the game isn't paused, the test will just start immediately.
+The trade-off of this decision is that the player can cause a test to fail by tampering with the level's configuration i.e. destroying a brick that was meant to be destroyed during the test or moving the paddle so the ball does not fall off the bottom of the screen.

 ##### Choices in Game Flow